wandrr-lodge/andrew-service/README.md

 ### Load the component
-In your browser, navigate to http://localhost:3001/hostels/1 The number at the end is ID of the product you wish to view.
+In your browser, navigate to http://localhost:3001/hostels/1 The number at the end is the ID of the product you wish to view.
 Product IDs range from 1 - 99.

 ### Tests
-Jest is currently configured for testing, but tests do not currently work.
+Jest is currently configured for testing, but tests are very minimal.

 ## Usage

-With this module you can review reviews by hostel listing.
+With this module you can display reviews by hostel listing.
 You can also interact with the data using the API.

 ### API